 • The Literary Lunches.
 These have now become a regular fixture although we left the Committee many years ago.

-During the alterations and reordering of the church we shall still be holding a Traidcraft stall on the 4th Sunday of each month in the Porch Room after the 10am service.
+Our Traidcraft stall is held on the 4th Sunday of each month in the porch room after the 10am service.
+All welcome.

 Ten days in Nkokoto, Vumilia and Urambo